Deepomatic/deepocli/README.md

-# Deepomatic Controller
+# Deepomatic CLI

-This controller has been made in order to help you interact with our services via the command line.
+This command line interface has been made in order to help you interact with our services via the command line.

 [![Build Status](https://travis-ci.com/Deepomatic/deepocli.svg?branch=master)](https://travis-ci.com/Deepomatic/deepocli)